-Peanut Butter No Bake Cookies combined to cookie classics – No Bake Cookies + Peanut Butter Cookies.
+Peanut Butter No Bake Cookies combine two cookie classics – No Bake Cookies + Peanut Butter Cookies.
 The combo of the two make a delicious, simple cookie recipe that is perfect for anyone who loves peanut butter treats.

-We are so excited to share with you today’s recipe.
-We combined to of our favorite things – No Bake Cookies + Peanut Butter Cookies to make Peanut Butter No Bake Cookies.
+Today’s recipe is a real winner.
+We combined two of our favorite things – No Bake Cookies + Peanut Butter Cookies to make Peanut Butter No Bake Cookies.
 Have you tried them yet?!
 We couldn’t believe how easy and good they were!
-In fact, I loved them so much they’re my current FAV cookie, and I’m not even a huge PB cookie lover.
+In fact, they’re my current FAV cookie, and I’m not even a huge PB cookie lover.
 That’s how good they are!

 We’ve always enjoyed making no bake cookies but especially love to make them in the summer when it’s so hot here in Arizona, and the last thing we want to do is turn on the oven.
 Don’t get me wrong, we still end up turning it on, but the fewer the excuses, the better. 😉